 Simple English definitions for legal terms

-Read a random definition: risk-utility test
+Read a random definition: maintenance and cure

 A water right is a permission to use water from a river or canal for things like watering crops, generating electricity, or drinking.
 It's like having a special key to access water that belongs to everyone.
 This permission is also called an aquatic right or riparian right.